News and Notes...

 Greeting Card Ministry

-Be sure and check out the new selection of Thanksgiving, Christmas, and various Greeting Cards available for sale in the library.
+Be sure and check out the new selection of various Greeting Cards available for sale in the library.
 Napkins are available as well.

 __________________________________________